Guide to Getting from Kawaguchiko to Lake Saiko, Lake Shojiko, and Lake Motosuko: Explore the Fuji Five Lakes by Bus

 Currently, the bats are in a protected area and cannot be seen on the general sightseeing course.
 The cave is also closed from around December 1 to March 19.
 However, visitors can still enjoy the lava cave itself and the adventure course.

-Q. Is the Aokigahara Forest dangerous?
+Q. Is Aokigahara Forest dangerous?